heypoom/devops17/0 - Install MiniKube/README.md

 2. Make Kubectl (Kubernetes' CLI) use MiniKube with `kubectl config use-context minikube`

-3. Configure Docker's Environment Variables to use MiniKube with `minikube docker-env`
+3. Configure Docker's Environment Variables to use MiniKube with `eval $(minikube docker-env)`

+## Step 3: Does it work?